mihocsaszilard/chatME/readme.md

 };
 ```

-!Make sure you change the content of 'firebaseConfig' with your own!
+**Make sure you change the content of 'firebaseConfig' with your own!**

 <h3 id="run">Running the app</h3>